My Homeless Project

 Stanley

-I was heading out to my local blockbuster video when I saw a man walking down the street with a HUGE backpack on his back and front.
+I was heading out to the store when I saw a man walking down the street with a HUGE backpack on his back AND front.
 He was pushing a jamed packed shopping cart as well.
 He looked tired and beat down.
 I walked up to him and gave him a fresh sealed coke and $10.
 He thanked me.
 We then sat and talked a while.

 He is 54 years old and has been on the streets since he was 36.
 He said he has been everywhere and was born in Louisville, KY.
 He said he liked Phoenix for its warm climate and he also told me he goes around to businesses after hours to collect their garbage.
 This is why his cart is so packed with stuff.
 He had 2 liter bottles filled with liquids, food from the garbage cans, and varous items of clothing stuffed in the basket.
 He rambled on for an hour, talking non stop and thanked me countless times for spending time with him.